crosleythomas/library/README.md

 ## Structure
 When adding a new paper:
 1. Add it into the table (chronologically!) of the appropriate topic, or set of topics.
-2. Save the paper
+2. Save the paper into the papers directory of the corresponding subdirectory.

-The easiest way to create a new topic is:
+## Creating a new topic:
 ```
 cp -r template <topic_name>
 ```